mello-io/The-Employee-Simulator/README.md

 ```
 User-Simulation-Framework/
 │
-├── main.py                # Entry point for simulation
+├── main.py                # Main file for simulation
 |
 ├── data/                  # Data folder (containing the simulation worksflow lists)
-│   ├── apps.txt           # List of app executable paths
+│   ├── apps_map.json      # List of app executable paths in the system
+│   ├── apps.txt           # List of app to be used in the script
 │   └── websites.txt       # List of websites for browsing
 |
 ├── requirements.txt       # Python dependencies for User Simulation Framework
 |